Temurumaru/redbean/README.markdown

 Quick Example
 -------------

-How we store a book object with RedBeanPHP:
+How we store a book object with ThreadBeanPHP:
 ```php
 $book = R::dispense("book");
 $book->author = "Santa Claus";